B71 Sandoy: 2nd division (2014)

 2014 marked an unwelcome return to third tier football for the club.
 It was touch and go a couple of times and ultimately B71 needed a win in the second to last round in order to secure promotion, before meeting, already promoted and division winners, MB on the final day of the campaign.

 Initially, promotion looked unsure, as B71 unexpectedly lost 2–0 away against ÍF and by all accounts had to win the last match.
 However, ÍF had used an illegal player in this 2–0 victory and B71 won their appeal to the Faroese Football Association, thus clinching promotion on a technicality.

 1st division (2015–2016)

 In 2015, the team placed seventh in the league at the end of the season; it was safe from relegation, yet far from promotion.

-Perhaps this was the reason for the teams lacklustre second year in the division.
-Accumulating only 13 points in 27 matches and rock bottom of the league.
+Perhaps this was the reason for the teams second year in the division.
+Accumulating only 13 points in 27 matches and at the bottom of the league.
 Once again heading to the third best tier for at least a season.